cjzufelt/DCDarknet2021/ghidra/Lab 4 - Stay Classy/README.md

 # Lab 4 - Stay Classy

-Reverse engineer this binary using Ghidra and retrieve the flag string.
+Reverse engineer this binary using Ghidra and retrieve the flag string at the end of execution.

 `Answer: vUL%$D6MD9J#VR3x`